 Do not ignore the Petition just because you don’t believe the court has jurisdiction

 As I noted in yesterday’s blog post do not ignore a divorce Petition, no matter if you do not believe that your court has jurisdiction over you or not.
 Failing to respond to the Petition in any way will not result in a favorable outcome for you.
-In fact, it is best for you to hire an attorney in the jurisdiction where the divorce has filed so that a Special Appearance can be filed on your behalf.
+In fact, it is best for you to hire an attorney in the jurisdiction where the divorce has been filed.
+This is so a Special Appearance can be filed on your behalf.
 A Special Appearance will allow you to respond to the divorce lawsuit but not consent to the court having personal jurisdiction over you.
-This is not a straightforward or document to file so it is advisable that you have an attorney to help you in this process.
+This is not a straightforward document to file.
+So, it is advisable that you have an attorney to help you in this process.

 At what point in the process do you actually get divorced?

-This is valid question to ask.
-Some people assume that as soon as your spouse files for divorce from you that you are formally divorced.
+This is a valid question to ask.
+Some people assume that as soon as your spouse files for divorce from you, you are formally divorced.
 This is not legally correct, however.
-You will not be actually be divorced until the very end of your divorce case when a Final Decree of Divorce is signed by all the parties and the judge.
+You will not actually be divorced until the very end of your divorce case.
+It’s when a Final Decree of Divorce is signed by all the parties and the judge.
 You are quite a ways from that stage, however.
-At this stage, and until the signing of that document, you are officially married to your spouse whether your feel like you are or not.
+At this stage, and until the signing of that document, you are officially married to your spouse whether you feel like you are or not.

 Most divorce cases, for what it’s worth, last about four to six months.
 Some last longer if there are complicated issues involved.
 Other cases can last for a shorter length of time.
-Keep in mind that there is a sixty day waiting period that is a part of every divorce filed in Texas.
-This means from the date your divorce was filed the fastest you can get your divorced approved and completed is sixty one days after that date.
+Keep in mind that there is a sixty-day waiting period that is a part of every divorce filed in Texas.
+This means from the date your divorce was filed the fastest you can get your divorce approved and completed is sixty-one days after that date.

 More information on divorce lawsuits will be provided in tomorrow’s blog post